-Lubbock: 1 student study room with conference table and white board.
-1 additional space is designated as a future computer lab.
-Students also have access to the Synergistic Center on the second floor of the main TTUHSC building, shared as an interdisciplinary space.
+Lubbock: Students have access to the Synergistic Center on the second floor of the main TTUHSC building, shared as an interdisciplinary space.

-Laboratories, if applicable to public health degree program offerings.
+• Laboratories, if applicable to public health degree program offerings.

 Abilene: There is a new wet lab, for which construction was completed in 2022.
 The laboratory has space for two workstations.